aimeerivers/aimeerivers.github.io/_posts/2025-05-04-vibe-coding.md

 ## Conclusions

-i really enjoyed the experiment!
+I really enjoyed the experiment!
 It was freeing not to have to deeply understand the code.
 My only concerns were: _Does it work?_ and _Does it look okay?_ The rest was out of scope.

 Would i use this approach again?
 Absolutely — for small, one-off tools or prototypes.
 But for anything that requires long-term maintenance, i don't think Copilot is quite there yet.
 Maybe other tools that are more intended for vibe coding an entire project could give better results.